 "We begin in Park City and looks like we're ending up in Park City," Whiteley said in an interview.

 Whiteley, a 44-year-old who went to college at Brigham Young University, taped perhaps hundreds of hours of footage for the film, using extraordinary behind-the-scenes access to capture the Romney campaign.
 He did not know the Romney family beforehand, first meeting one of Romney's sons, Tagg Romney, to talk about a documentary.
 The younger Romney was supportive, but the father rejected the idea, Whiteley said.
-By the holidays in 2006, though, the filmmaker was granted access.

 He committed himself to staying out of the way during the two campaigns, keeping to himself as the Romney camp pursued the White House.
 The cameras rolled as Romney, preparing for a debate, picked up garbage left by his grandkids.
 It is one of the moments in the film that offers a different perspective on him than some likely saw during the political contests.